 You cannot tell if someone has hep C by looking at them and there are often no symptoms if you have hep C.

-Approximately one in every hundred people in Australia have hep C, many do not even know they are living with the virus and many have had it for several years.
+Approximately one in every hundred people in Australia have hep C; many might not not even know they are living with the virus and many have had it for years.

 Sharing any form of injecting equipment – such as needles, syringes, swabs, spoons, tourniquets, water, filters, and hands – is the most common way to pass on the virus.